Immigration compliance is an area of reputational risk employers ignore at their peril.

+Employers must meet their duties.
 Ignorance is no defence to a breach.
-UK employers are under a duty to prevent illegal working.
 Employers remain liable even if they were ‘unknowingly’ employing illegal workers.

 If you are found to be employing workers illegally, in addition to the punitive Home Office measures, the likelihood is you may also have to deal with the negative impact on your organisation’s reputation.